 The twins, although very much alike, had different characters: Leonor was joyful and spontaneous; Pilar (Mother Margarita's baptismal name) was more serious and reflective.

 In 1901, at the age of sixteen, she was sent to the Mercedarian convent of Vera Cruz in Bérriz as a boarding student, where she discovered her vocation.
-In 1903, her twin Leonor entered the Novitiate of the Carmelites Sisters of Charity in Vitoria, Spain while her she took the habit as a novice at the cloistered of Mercedarian Monastery in Berriz.
-She change her name to Margarita Maria and spent her early years as a cloistered nun and educator.
+In 1903, her twin, Leonor, entered the Novitiate of the Carmelites Sisters of Charity in Vitoria, Spain, while she took the habit as a novice at the cloister of the Mercedarian Monastery in Berriz.
+She changed her name to Margarita Maria and spent her early years as a cloistered nun and educator.

 Mother Margarita's experience of Christ the Redeemer was the driving force behind her mission.